 Pericope – The natural reaction when people (or spell checkers) see this word is to think that someone misspelled ‘periscope’ and that’s also the way most people will try to pronounce it.
 It’s actually an ancient Greek word pronounced purr-RICK-ah-pea that originally referred to any kind of excerpt from a longer piece of writing.
 However, within the church it came to refer to the prescribed selections of scripture that are read as part of a worship service – what we usually call the ‘readings’ or the ‘lessons.’
 Because the normal practice in liturgical churches is for the sermon to be based on the pericopes, there are books of sermon helps based on them, and pastors will frequently organize groups that meet regularly to study and discuss the upcoming ones.
 So, sometimes the word pericope is also used informally to refer to such books and groups.

 Lectionary – This is the standard calendar of pericopes to be used on each given Sunday or Church Festival.
-Lectionaries are usually organized as a three-year cycle which covers all of the Gospels, most of the New Testament Epistles, and a representative sampling of the Old Testament (see also (https://teamfishhooks.com/the-readings/ ).
-You can download a free copy of the lectionary this church uses at the Sola Publishing website.
+Lectionaries are usually organized as a three-year cycle which covers all of the Gospels, most of the New Testament Epistles, and a representative sampling of the Old Testament (see also The Readings).
+You can download a free copy of the lectionary that many NALC churches use at the Sola Publishing website.
 Another one commonly used by many denominations is the Revised Common Lectionary (RCL) which can also be found at sites on the internet.

 Missal – This is the traditional name for a book which gives the detailed texts and instructions for celebrating the Catholic mass throughout the church year (i.e.: a “mass-al”).
 We don’t usually use the word ‘mass’ in Lutheran churches, but we still use a missal (though we may call it a ‘Service Book’).
 It is the large book that sits in the middle of the altar on a brass stand (aptly called the missal stand) which the Pastor reads from while presiding over the worship service.
 A shortened version is found in the front of our hymnals.